kvellian/kvellian.github.io/projects/data_viz/README.md

 This project aims to explore what the average single-family home in Texas could look like through data visualization.

-Collaboration with our team, GraphGurus:
-- Performed by Francisco Lozano: KNN Imputation to clean missing square footage, # of stories, and year built.
-- Performed by Ken Vellian: Extract address information, through regular expressions, from the URL column to create the new street address, city, state, and zip columns.
-Extract square footage and acre size, through regular expressions, from the text column and fill in missing square footage values.

 Data Bias:
 - According to the source, this dataset features “a curated selection of 500 property listings.
 It encompasses a wide array of properties, reflecting the diverse real estate landscape across Texas”, which indicates that there is some bias with the data selection.